 Deciding what to wear first thing in the morning is always a pain.
 But, in the case of eczema sufferers, it can ACTUALLY be a pain.
 Already damaged and broken skin is very sensitive and whatever fabrics are rubbing up against it can cause further irritation, or in some cases even cause another flare up.
 What fabrics should you choose when you are shopping for clothes for you and your eczema child?

-Silk is an popular choice for eczema-safe fabrics because of how incredible soft and smooth it feels on the skin, there is no abrasiveness at all.
+Silk is a popular choice for eczema-safe fabrics because of how incredible soft and smooth it feels on the skin, there is no abrasiveness at all.
 That said, silk clothing is often quite expensive and completely unsuited for wet wrap therapy.
-We believe that, if you had to choose silk for one thing, get silk sheets.
-They will greatly improve the quality of your sleep, as they won’t be abrasive against your skin throughout the night.

 Time to donate that old wool sweater to Goodwill because wool is one of the worst fabrics for eczema sufferers.
 Wool can feel itchy, rough, heavy, and irritating on the skin, and that is just for the average person.
 For someone with eczema (or worse, a wool allergy), wool can be one of the worst possible fabrics to put against your skin.
 The fiber is very coarse, and rubbing against already irritated skin can make you far itchier than you otherwise would be.
 Just avoid it altogether.